SpenDM/WordSimilarity/README.md

 k is an integer which is the number of matches to output (optional, default=1)

-name_list is the name of a file containing words to match (optional, default= pokemon names)
+name_list is the name of a file containing words to match (optional, default= pokemon name file)